-During 2022, 108 CCTs were awarded in gastroenterology and hepatology (unpublished data from RCP Workforce Unit).
-This is an increase of 8% on last year and on average of 95 CCTs were awarded annually in the last 5 yrs.
-Only half of CCTs responded to the survey.
+During 2022, 106 CCTs were awarded in gastroenterology and hepatology (unpublished data from RCP Workforce Unit).
+This is an increase of 7% on last year and on average of 95 CCTs were awarded annually in the last 5 yrs.
+About half of CCTs responded to the survey13.
 Only 10% of the surveyed CCT holders identified as female.
-This is in stark contrast to an expected 35% percentage being female in this CCT year group.
+This is in stark contrast to an expected 35% percentage being female gastroenterologists in this CCT year group (unpublished data from HEE from freedom of information request).
 In the overall RCP group 51% of those surveyed identified as female.
 Only 27% applied for a substantive consultant gastroenterologist post in this round compared to 70% across the whole RCP.
 None of the applicants felt discriminated against versus 7% across the RCP and 11% in the gastro data last year.
-Only 6% of the newly qualified consultants surveyed trained LTWT at some point in their training versus a quarter last year.
-There appears to be a trend for newly qualified CCT holders not applying for established post and more sharply in those that are female and LTWT.
+Only 6% of the newly qualified consultants surveyed trained LTFT at some point in their training versus a quarter last year.
+There appears to be a trend for newly qualified CCT holders not applying for established post and more sharply in those that are female and LTFT.

-In past year 12 applications have been made to the JRCPTB for CESR posts.(unpublished data from JRCPTB) 6 were granted.
+In past year 12 applications have been made to the JRCPTB for CESR posts. (unpublished data from JRCPTB) 6 were granted.
 The majority of applications came from applicants whose primary qualification was from India.
 Much progress has been made by the Gastroenterology SAC committee to streamline this application process so that is now a much less laborious and easier for assessors to make objective decisions with the appropriate evidence sourced by the JRCPTB team.